rancher/docs/content/rancher/v2.x/en/istio/v2.5/setup/enable-istio-in-cluster/_index.md

   - /rancher/v2.x/en/istio/setup/enable-istio-in-cluster
 ---

+>**Prerequisites:**
+>
->**Prerequisite:** Only a user with the `cluster-admin` [Kubernetes default role](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles) assigned can configure and install Istio in a Kubernetes cluster.
+>- Only a user with the `cluster-admin` [Kubernetes default role](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles) assigned can configure and install Istio in a Kubernetes cluster.
+>- If you have pod security policies, you will need to install Istio with the CNI enabled.
+For details, see [this section.](./enable-istio-with-psp)
+>- To install Istio on an RKE2 cluster, additional steps are enabled.
+For details, see [this section.](./rke2)

 1. From the **Cluster Explorer**, navigate to available **Charts** in **Apps & Marketplace**
 1. Select the Istio chart from the rancher provided charts